ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

         return data
 ```

 `Classifier` is initialized by providing the path to a model.
-Because `Train` stored all of the transformation metadata as attributes of the model object (such as whether it was trained on spectrograms, fourier spectra, or raw audio `trans`; whether it was log-transformed `log`; whether it was feature scaled `scale`; whether the samples were normalized `norm`), upon loading the model, `Classifier` **knows exactly how it must transform incoming target data**.
+Because `Train` stored all of the transformation metadata as attributes of the model object (such as whether it was trained on spectrograms, Fourier spectra, or raw audio `trans`; whether it was log-transformed `log`; whether it was feature scaled `scale`; whether the samples were normalized `norm`), upon loading the model, `Classifier` **knows exactly how it must transform incoming target data**.

 This means predicting the class of an audio event is as simple as passing audio data to `Classifier.predict`.
 When this happens, it slices the audio into chunks, calculates the appropriate transformation, and then classifies each chunk.
 The overall prediction for the entire event is chosen as the **most frequently observed chunk classification**.
 So if 3 chunks are predicted to be `bark` and 1 is predicted to be a `whine`, the prediction for the event is `bark`.